Alohomora! Harry Potter game hits your phone next year with Jam City

 Launching under Warner Bros.
 Interactive Entertainment’s Portkey Games, a label dedicated to creating gaming experiences inspired by the wizarding world of Harry Potter, players will get to experience the ins and outs of life as a Hogwarts student.

 (I cannot even begin to tell you how excited I am for this thing.
-I’ve never downloaded a game on my phone in my life and I can’t wait to make this the first app on my homescreen.)
+I’ve never downloaded a game on my phone in my life and I can’t wait to make this the first app on my home screen.)

 “What an honor it is for Jam City to develop a mobile game for one of the largest and most iconic brands in history,” said Chris DeWolfe, co-founder and CEO of Jam City, in a statement.
 “As Harry Potter fanatics ourselves, we have great respect for the millions of people throughout the world who have followed the Harry Potter stories for more than 20 years.
 This game is a labor of love for our developers and artists, who are dedicated to creating the most magical entertainment and game play experience for everyone who adores J.K.
 Rowling’s Wizarding World.”